freenas/freenas-docs/userguide/system.rst

 System
 ======

-The System section of the administrative GUI contains the following
+The System section of the administrative GUI contains these entries:
-entries:

 * :ref:`Information`: provides general %brand% system information such as hostname, operating system version, platform, and uptime